hegentopf/php-assert/README.md

 ---

-## Array Loop Assertions with `each()` and `eachRecursive()`
+## Array and Object Loop Assertions with `each()` and `eachRecursive()`

-The `each()` method allows you to apply assertions to every element of an array (only the first level).
+The `each()` method allows you to apply assertions to every element of an array or every public property of an object (only the first level).
-The `eachRecursive()` method applies assertions to every element of an array recursively, including all nested arrays.
+The `eachRecursive()` method applies assertions to every element of an array or every property of an object recursively, including all nested arrays and objects.
-This is especially useful when you want to ensure that all values in an array (or nested arrays) meet a specific type or condition.
+This is especially useful when you want to ensure that all values in a (possibly nested) array or object structure meet a specific type or condition.

 **Examples:**